-Whether you choose closed captions or subtitles also depends on the video player that you’re using.
+Whether you choose video closed captioning or subtitles also depends on the video player that you’re using.
 HDMI platforms like Blu-ray and other HD disk media do not support closed captioning.
 If you’re creating a video for HD disk media, then you will need to use subtitles instead of captions.

 How to Make Subtitles and Closed Captions

 Now that you know about the differences between subtitles vs closed captioning, you may want to know how to add them to your video.
 Here are a few ways that you can add captions or subtitles to video.
 For further information, you can read this article on closed captions.